Fyriplaka beach

 For these villages are characteristic small, two-storey white houses, known as “Sirmata”.
 The doors and windows are painted in different colours in every house.
 The ground floor is used as a garage for the boat, and on the first floor, there are apartments.
 Some of them could be rented during the summer.

-Houses in Klima Milos Island
+Houses in Klima, Milos island

 Houses in Klima